 Understanding civil war mobilisation

 The research underlying my book was situated in a setting different from Lee Ann’s work, the Georgian-Abkhaz war of 1992-1993, but similarly to Lee Ann, I focused on a broad range of ordinary participants and non-participants in this setting.
 One observation, the recurring references in my research to the intense uncertainty that the regular Abkhaz experienced when Georgian forces entered Abkhazia in August 1992, helped me identify and challenge the common assumption in the civil war literature that individuals know the risks involved in mobilisation and decide whether to participate or not and how based on this knowledge.
-Instead, men and women who spoke with me described the Georgian advance as uncertain: it ruptured daily life, brought to bear difficult dilemmas and could have different meanings.
+Instead, men and women who spoke with me described the Georgian advance as uncertain: it ruptured daily life, brought to bear difficult dilemmas and could have different meanings to different people.
 Paying attention to local meanings, as Lee Ann encouraged us to do, suggested to me that people did not have the knowledge of risk that analysts expect and motivated me to focus on the puzzle of mobilisation in uncertainty.

 To address this puzzle, I looked at the actors in the Abkhaz mobilisation as embedded in systems of relations, building on Lee Ann’s work, and reconstructed their actions during the first days of the war within the social networks with which potential participants found themselves at the time.
 This focus on social interactions helped me capture the underlying mechanism I call ‘collective threat framing,’ through which uncertainty was channelled into different mobilisation decisions.
 In this mechanism, information needed to make sense of violence filters from national through local to quotidian levels to define threat, who should be protected and how.
 People come to view threat in different ways as a result and mobilise to protect those segments of their community they perceive to be threatened.